Health effects of electronic cigarettes: Harm reduction

-The core concern is that smokers who could have quit entirely will develop an alternative nicotine addiction.
-Dual use may be an increased risk to a smoker who continues to use even a minimal amount of traditional cigarettes, rather than quitting.
-Because of the convenience of e-cigarettes, it may further increase the risk of addiction.
-A 2011 review found that ecigs appear to have the potential to lower tobacco-related death and disease.
 Evidence to substantiate the potential of vaping to lower tobacco-related death and disease is unknown.
-The health benefits of reducing cigarette use while vaping is unclear.
 E-cigarettes could have an influential role in tobacco harm reduction.
-The authors warned against the potential harm of excessive regulation and advised health professionals to consider advising smokers who are reluctant to quit by other methods to switch to e-cigarettes as a safer alternative to smoking.
+One study's authors warned against the potential harm of excessive regulation and advised health professionals to consider advising smokers who are reluctant to quit by other methods to switch to e-cigarettes as a safer alternative to smoking.